DennisDean/SpectralTrainFig/README.md

 *Spectral Settings*
 -    Default.
 The default settings are 10x4 second sub-epochs with a 50% [tukey window] (http://en.wikipedia.org/wiki/Window_function#Tukey_window).
 A 30 second scoring window is assumed.
 -    SHHS.
 The settings used for the [Sleep Heart Health Study](http://www.ncbi.nlm.nih.gov/pubmed/9493915) can be selected.
-The settings are 6x5 second sub-epochs with a [hanning window]((http://en.wikipedia.org/wiki/Hann_function)).
-A 30 second scoring window is applied.
+The settings are 6x5 second sub-epochs with a [hanning window](http://en.wikipedia.org/wiki/Hann_function).
+A 30 second scoring window is assumed.

 *Artifact Detection*
 -    Delta (0.6-4.6 Hz).
 Set the multiplicative threshold for the delta band, which defaults to 2.5